 They were integrated into the Russian Empire by force in the 19th century during the conquest of the Caucasus.
 In 1917 they welcomed the Bolsheviks positively, then suffered Staline’s repression and deportation in 1944 along with the Chechens.
 On their return from exile in 1957, half of their land was not given back by their Ossetian neighbors.

-From then followed a violent conflict between Ingush and Ossetians after the collapse of the USSR, still unresolved to this day, followed by a wave of refugees from neighboring Chechnya kindly welcomed, though against the Russian central government’s approval during the two Chechen wars.
+From there followed a violent conflict between Ingush and Ossetians after the collapse of the USSR, still unresolved to this day, followed by a wave of refugees from neighboring Chechnya kindly welcomed, though against the Russian central government’s approval during the two Chechen wars.

 In 2018 an agreement between the Chechen and Ingush presidents supported by Moscow granted a piece of Ingush territory to the republic of Chechnya.
 It was seen as one more injustice the less than half a million Ingush people.